-- 1. Decrease in long-term funds to property, plant and equipment ratio: due to the increase in current property, plant and equipment. - 2.
-Decrease in interest protection multiples and increase in income before tax to paid-in capital ratio: due to the current net loss before tax. - 3.
-Decrease in property, plant, and equipment turnover: Due to increase in current property, plant and equipment. - 4.
-Decrease in return on asset, return on equity, net income to sales and earnings per share: due to the current net loss after tax. - 5.
-Increase in cash flow ratio and cash flow reinvestment ratio: due to increase in net cash flow in operating activities. - 6.
-Decrease in operating leverage: due to operating net loss. - 7.
-Decrease in cash flow adequacy ratio: due to decrease in cash flow and increase in cash expenditure in operation activities. - Note 1: All the above financial ratios are estimated based on the financial statements audited by the CPA - Note 2: The calculation formula of the analysis items are listed below: - 1.
-Capital structure analysis
+- 1. Decrease in times interest earned: mainly due to the increase in net loss before tax in the current period. - 2.
+Decrease in payable turnover ratio: mainly due to the decrease in average payables in the current period. - 3.
+Decrease in turnover rate of property, plant and equipment: mainly due to the increase in average property, plant and equipment during the period. - 4.
+Decrease in return on assets, return on equity, ratio of pre-tax net profit to paid-in capital, net profit ratio and earnings per share: mainly due to increase in net loss. - 5.
+Decrease in cash flow ratio: mainly due to the outflow of net cash flow from operating activities. - 6.
+Growth in operating leverage: mainly due to operating net profit in the current period. - 7.
+Decrease in financial leverage: mainly due to higher interest expenses than operating net profit.

+Note 1: All the above financial ratios are estimated based on the financial statements audited by the CPA.

-- (1) Debt ratio = Total liabilities / total assets. - (2) Long term funds to property, plant and equipment = (total equity + non-current liabilities) / net value of property, plant and equipment.
+- Note 2: The calculation formula of the analysis items are listed below: - 1.
+Capital structure analysis - (1) Debt ratio = Total liabilities / total assets. - (2) Long term funds to property, plant and equipment = (total equity + non-current liabilities) / net value of property, plant and equipment.